 It can be very frightening to see your child having asthma symptoms.
-And sometimes it can be hard to judge whether to call an ambulance or treat them at home and make an urgent GP appointment.
-It’s not surprising lots of parents panic in this situation.
+And sometimes it can be hard to judge whether to call an ambulance, or treat them at home and make an urgent same-day appointment with their GP or asthma nurse.

 But if your child’s having an asthma attack, recognising the signs and taking action quickly could save their life.

 Every 10 seconds, someone in the UK has an asthma attack.
 Getting treatment urgently could save your child's life, so it’s important for you and anyone else who looks after your child to recognise when they are having an asthma attack.